LightBurnSoftware/Documentation/Toolbars.md

 ![Laser Tool Window](/img/LaserToolBox.PNG)

 This tool window provides most of the functions for interacting directly with your laser.
 The commands are covered in detail elsewhere in the documentation.

-For a detailed explaination of the *Start From* options, see [Coordinates and Origin](CoordinatesOrigin.md)
+For a detailed explanation of the *Start From* options, see [Coordinates and Origin](CoordinatesOrigin.md)

 [Return to Top](#Top)